Extreme sports hit the Crystal Coast

-CARTERET COUNTY — The Crystal Coast is becoming known as a destination for experiencing extreme sports.
-Among them is kiteboarding, the infusion of multiple other sports such as kite flying, wakeboarding and windsurfing, which is a fascinating combination of man’s eternal dream of flying.
-But like any extreme sport, it takes time to evolve.
-In 2004 when Alex Fisher was just 12 years old, he took surfing lessons, and while out on the water he saw his first Kiteboard.
+The Crystal Coast is becoming known as a destination for experiencing extreme sports.
+Among them is kiteboarding, the infusion of multiple other sports such as kite flying, wakeboarding and windsurfing,which is a fascinating combination of man’s eternal dream of flying.
+But like any extreme sport it takes time to evolve.
+In 2004 when Alex Fisher was just 12 years old, he took surfing lessons and while out on the water he saw his first Kiteboard.
 He was fascinated by “flying in the air” on a board.

+Mitch Parsons (now deceased) was the original person who brought kiteboarding to Carteret County.

 Alex is now PASA certified (Professional Air Sports Association) and has taught someone as young as 10 years old to kiteboard.
 Some professional kiteboarders are planning on being in Atlantic Beach July 18 for a demo.
 These professionals will be doing tricks that take years to learn.
 Alex will be there.